M7Tro/chalk/README.md

 After adding the JWT-verifying middleware, next step is to implement the logout endpoint.

 The idea is simply that we delete the JWT cookie from the browser's storage.

+What is next?

+I think it is time to connect the frontend and the backend together.
+For now it simply means launching both server and frontend as separate procesess and start making request from the client.

+Problem is that the closest things I think of implementing are login/signup pages.
+And I haven't done routing with vanilla js before.
+Need some time to see how it is done.

+There is a 4 minute tutorial that explains everything.
+Create a root div.
+Add a <nav> tag with <a> tags for links inside.
+And also add a main-page div.

+Create a file router.js.
+Create a function route() that handles location changes.
+It will listen for event. const route = (event) => {...}.
+Prevent the event's default behavior: when user presses the <a> tag to chagne page, we don't want automatic refresh.
+Then use the browser's history API: window.history.pushState({}, "", event.target.href).
+This will update the URL on the browser.
+After that, give global access to the route function: window.route = route

+You add the script into the html file with <script> and src.
+And then you attach the route() function to the click event for the <a> tags: onClick="route()"

+After that, clicking on links must update URL's.
+To actually change the location, create another function in route.js called handleLocation().
+Get the path from the current location: const path = window.location.pathname.

+Define some routes for the paths with an object that has paths for keys and HTML files for values. routes = {"/":"/pages/index.html", "/about": "/pages/about.html", "/lorem": "/pages/lorem.html", 404: "/pages/404.html"}.
+For undefined paths, we have 404.

+Inside handleLocations, we get the file path: const route = routes[path] || routes[404]

+Next you need to load in the html: const html = fetch(route).then((data) => data.text()); Fetch response is tranformed to text.

+After that, you can assign the html text to the innerhtml of the main-page div: document.getElementById("main-page").innerHTML = html;

+Last step is to implement browser routing functionality and first page load.
+We simply need to attach handleLocation to popstate event of the window: window.onpopstate = handleLocation.
+This will handle cases when user presses forward and back buttons.

+Then make a call to handleLocation() at the end of route.js so that it executes on pageload.
+You also need to call it on every call to the route() function.